Ricopogi1234/R1c0/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-About the Collection
+*About the Collection*

+The collection is about Eraserheads.

-About the Group
+# About the Group

+ajnjsakjsajksda